madmaw/LD4825/README.md

 * Only deal a portion of the deck at the start of the game, so the equivalent card for a given pair may not be in play
 * A player can win by having a hand composed entirely of provable lies (that is, lies for which someone else is holding the equivalent truth card).
 Call this style of win "absolution"
 * Upon being knocked out, the departing player does not reveal their hand to the victor, but instead "gifts" them a card from their hand
 * Upon being knocked out, the departing player does not reveal their hand to the victor, but instead chooses a card from their hand to add to the cards in play.
-They are still knocked out, however this card may be reclaimed by any player at the end of the round
+They are still knocked out, however this card may be reclaimed by any player, as per the normal rules for reclaiming cards, at the end of the round
 * Each player is assigned a fictional character (eg. Ms Scarlet, Colonel Mustard, etc...) and the facts/lies in play relate directly to the fictional character of the players (eg. Ms Scarlet is prone to bouts of drinking/Ms Scarlet is known for her abstinence)
     * A further variation would be to have all the truth cards for a given player start with that player and the lies be distributed amongst the other players (I suspect this will make the game too predicable though)
     * Alternatively the player could start with all the lies about themselves and the other players could start with a random selection of truth cards